 Most native bees are solitary — that is, they live alone, occupying a nest either in the ground or in above ground tunnel-like cavities in natural or man-made materials.
 This is in contrast to the social, hive-dwelling bees such as honey and bumble bees that most people are familiar with and often fear.
 Honey and bumble bees are aggressive and sting because they are defending their colony and a queen.
 Solitary bees, on the other hand, are peace-loving creatures who are too busy laying eggs, gathering pollen to feed their future young, and making a proper nest for their eggs to be bothered with a bipedal giant who might be hanging around the area.
 In Florida, there are over 300 species of native bees, many of which are easy to entice to your garden with the right plants and a nest site that you make just for them.

 Now that you know you are not really inviting a bunch of tiny terrorists to your garden by making a bee-friendly space, what’s next?
-Well…food, of course!
+Well… food, of course!
 And for bees, that means flowers — and lots of them!
 You’ll want to plant as many as you can make room for in the space you have, but more importantly, you’ll want to plant native wildflowers as these are the plants alongside which our native bees have evolved.
 Experts say that bees also have a preference for flowers that are yellow, blue, violet or white.
 Plant the flowers in clumps and make sure there is variety in both plant size and flower shape and size.
 Solitary bees can range in size so you need to provide flowers that can be readily used by all types of bees.
 Some of the best wildflowers for bees here in Florida include sunflowers, partridge pea, dotted horsemint, blanketflower and ironweed.
-(For more details about native bees and enhancing your landscape to attract them, read “Enhanced habitat can bring the buzz of native bees to your landscape” by Claudia Larsen in the Summer 2012 edition of this newsletter.)

 Once you have established your beautiful wildflower garden, you’ll now need to provide accommodations for a growing family — and by family, I mean many female bees and lots of eggs.
 If you have trees and shrubs in your landscape and are rather easygoing when it comes to gardening chores like pruning and hauling away dead stems, or if your soil is not covered completely with sod, other vegetation or mulch, you may already be providing nesting space to some native solitary bees.
 But if you are like many here in Florida who live in cities, subdivisions or retirement communities, you probably keep too tidy a garden for bees to find much that is useful for nesting.
 In this case, you will need to buy or construct an artificial nest box.